-The takeover battle between Porsche AG (subsequently Porsche SE) and Volkswagen AG was one of the most thrilling events in recent German economic history.
-In summary, in March 2008 Porsche announced its intent to acquire 50 per cent of the shares in Volkswagen following continuous stake-building by Porsche since 2005.
+In a takeover battle between Porsche AG (subsequently Porsche SE) and Volkswagen AG in March 2008, Porsche announced its intent to acquire 50 per cent of the shares in Volkswagen following continuous stakebuilding by Porsche since 2005.
 Shortly thereafter, Porsche declared that it would not acquire a stake of 75 per cent or more in Volkswagen.
 This announcement resulted in heavy short sales by market participants.
 During the following months, Porsche continued to buy shares and cash-settled equity swaps for shares in Volkswagen up to a total of 74.1 per cent.
-In October 2008, Porsche announced its intention to raise its holdings up to 75 per cent, which led to a sharp rise in the market price of Volkswagen shares.41 Hence – having bet on falling prices – short sellers suffered severe losses amounting to approximately €10 billion to €15 billion.42
+In October 2008, Porsche announced its intention to raise its holdings up to 75 per cent, which led to a sharp rise in the market price of Volkswagen shares.40 Having bet on falling prices, short sellers suffered severe losses amounting to approximately €10 billion to €15 billion.41

-On the other hand, the Higher Regional Court of Celle is going forward with a model proceeding filed by aggrieved investors against Porsche and Volkswagen.48 While this proceeding has recently been delayed due to several (ultimately successful) challenges of bias by the plaintiffs, directed at the presiding judge, as well as the covid-19 pandemic, and the outcome is yet to be decided, the decisions illustrate that rulings may differ between the Higher Regional Courts.
+However, the Higher Regional Court of Celle is going forward with a model proceeding filed by aggrieved investors against Porsche and Volkswagen.46 While this proceeding has recently been delayed due to several (ultimately successful) challenges of bias by the plaintiffs directed at the presiding judge, in addition to the covid-19 pandemic, and the outcome is yet to be decided, the decisions illustrate that rulings may differ between the higher regional courts.

-The fall of the German payment provider Wirecard AG (Wirecard) will very likely be the next big case in securities litigation in Germany.
-Wirecard was considered to be a pioneer of the German fintech scene and even promoted to the DAX in 2018, replacing German Commerzbank.
+The fall of the German payment provider Wirecard AG (Wirecard) was expected to be the next big case in securities litigation in Germany, though this has not turned out to be correct so far.
+Wirecard was considered to be a pioneer of the German fintech scene and was part of the DAX from 2018 to 2021 until it filed insolvency.

 Despite its success story, Wirecard was subject to allegations by the Financial Times and short sellers for several years.
-Wirecard was accused of being involved in accounting fraud, money laundering, and other illegal activities, in particular with respect to its Asian business.49 Wirecard consistently portrayed itself as a victim of market manipulation by short sellers, which even prompted BaFin to ban short selling of Wirecard stock in February 2019.
-As the allegations continued, Wirecard hired KPMG to conduct an independent special audit in late 2019.50 Despite the report not being entirely clear, Wirecard succeeded in presenting the outcome of the audit, publishing it in April 202051 as a discharge.
-However, on 19 June 2020, Wirecard had to announce that its long-time auditor Ernst &Young (EY) was unable to identify sufficient evidence of bank balances in escrow accounts amounting to €1.9 billion – an amount corresponding to one-quarter of Wirecard's total assets – and, therefore, refused to certify the 2019 balance sheet.52 This being a covenant breach under financing agreements, certain lenders to Wirecard were permitted to cancel loans totalling €2 billion.
-Wirecard's share price dropped sharply53 and the company is now facing securities litigation relating to accounting fraud, market manipulation and false ad hoc disclosure.54 The company's former CEO Markus Braun and the former CFO Jan Marsalek, who is on the run, are subject to criminal charges.
+Wirecard was accused of being involved in accounting fraud, money laundering and other illegal activities, in particular with respect to its Asian business.47 Wirecard consistently portrayed itself as a victim of market manipulation by short sellers, which even prompted BaFin to ban short selling of Wirecard stock in February 2019.
+As the allegations continued, Wirecard hired KPMG to conduct an independent special audit in late 2019.48 Despite the report not being entirely clear, Wirecard succeeded in presenting the outcome of the audit, publishing it in April 202049 as a discharge.
+However, on 19 June 2020 Wirecard announced that its long-time auditor Ernst & Young (EY) was unable to identify sufficient evidence of bank balances in escrow accounts amounting to €1.9 billion – an amount corresponding to one-quarter of Wirecard's total assets – and refused to certify the 2019 balance sheet.50 As this was a covenant breach under financing agreements, certain lenders to Wirecard were permitted to cancel loans totalling €2 billion.
+Wirecard's share price dropped sharply.51 The company's former CEO Markus Braun and the former COO Jan Marsalek, who is currently a fugitive, are subject to criminal charges.

 Takeover law-related claims